GERUlab/guide4researchers/chapter3.md

   Also, note that you can ask your supervisor to purchase (e-)books that you cannot find in these libraries.

 ## Access to work by previous students
+WARNING : master's thesis are not peer-reviewed and often contain errors.
+Read with a critial mind, and always expand your search to peer-reviewed scientific litterature.
 [Dial](https://dial.uclouvain.be/memoire/ucl/)
 [Oasis](smb://oasis.uclouvain.be/dfs/groups/e/elie)